op-ct/simp-doc/docs/user_guide/Upgrade_SIMP/General_Upgrade_Instructions.rst

 ..
 IMPORTANT::

    Review any :ref:`ug-version-specific-upgrade-instructions` prior to executing an Incremental Upgrade.
-There may be specific instructions regarding the upgrade process that you should follow.
+There may be additional instructions you need to follow for the versions involved.

 .. _ug-incremental-upgrades-w-iso: